1826 – 1828

 Hersh joined the Hobart and William Smith community after serving as an education professor and then as Vice President for Academic Affairs at the University of New Hampshire, and as Provost at Drake University in Iowa.
 He graduated from Syracuse University with a degree in Political Science and History, and received his Ed.D. from Boston University in 1969.

 Hersh oversaw what was at the time the most successful fundraising program in the history of the Colleges.
-Under Hersh, Hobart and William Smith constructed Napier and Rosenberg Halls, the Winn-Seeley Gymnasium, and the L. Thomas Melly Academic Center.
+Under Hersh, Hobart and William Smith constructed Napier and Rosenberg Halls, the L. Thomas Melly Academic Center, and renovated Winn-Seely Gymnasium.

 1999 – Present